 At Evansville Day School we believe in doing all we can to prepare children for a successful future.
-We continue this mission by providing the area's premier summer experience for children ages three through grade eight.
-The EDS Summer Academy offers educational and fun programs designed to engage young minds in educational, enriching, and exciting programs throughout the summer months.
+We continue this mission by providing the area's premier summer experience for children ages three through rising eighth grade.
+EDS Summer Academy offers educational and fun programs, designed to engage young minds in enriching and exciting programs throughout the summer months.
 Our program provides a diverse, warm, and caring environment while motivating and inspiring students to remain naturally curious about the world around them.
-Summer Academy enrollees enjoy on-campus learning experiences combined with off-campus trips tailored to each grade level and guaranteed to make the summer both interesting and academic.
-For more information about Summer Academy, please visitevansvilledayschool.org/summer-academy.
+Summer Academy enrollees enjoy on-campus learning experiences combined with off-campus trips tailored to each grade level and guaranteed to make the summer both enriching and fun.
+For more information about Summer Academy, please visit evansvilledayschool.org/summer-academy.